nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-2.md

 ## Addons

-### WOPI - WOPI file version uses user change token {{> tag 'dev'}}
+### WOPI - File Version Uses User Change Token {{> tag 'dev'}}

 The document user change token is now used as WOPI item version.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30120](https://jira.nuxeo.com/browse/NXP-30120)

-## Major bug fixes
+## Major Bug Fixes

-### Support of the carriage return characters into the CSV export
+### Support of the Carriage Return Characters Into the CSV Export

 Carriage return characters are now escaped in the CSV export.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30078](https://jira.nuxeo.com/browse/NXP-30078)

-### Fix how enricher priority is taken into account
+### Fix How Enricher Priority Is Taken Into Account

 Enricher priority is now taken into account when overriding an enricher.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30205](https://jira.nuxeo.com/browse/NXP-30205)

-### Fix algorithm to unpublish a document
+### Fix Algorithm to Unpublish a Document

 Unpublishing a source document now loads only the published documents.
-This is improving the flow by avoiding to search all the published documents of the section and to load them into the memory.
+This is improving the flow by avoiding searching all the published documents of the section and loading them into the memory.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30090](https://jira.nuxeo.com/browse/NXP-30090)

-### When exifTool fails, `file:content` gets deleted
+### When Exiftool Fails, `file:content` Gets Deleted

-Previously, File content was deleted in case of exiftool failure.
+Previously, File content was deleted in case of ExifTool failure.

-File content is now unchanged after an exiftool failure.
+File content is now unchanged after an ExifTool failure.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30247](https://jira.nuxeo.com/browse/NXP-30247)

-### Timeout on CommandLine Executor fails for Windows
+### Timeout on CommandLine Executor Fails for Windows

 CommandLine timeout is now disabled on Windows as it is not supported.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30274](https://jira.nuxeo.com/browse/NXP-30274)

-### Fix inheritance of local configuration's allowed subtypes in subfolders of configured workspace
+### Fix Inheritance of Local Configuration’s Allowed Subtypes in Subfolders of Configured Workspace

 The local configuration for subtypes is now inherited to subfolders.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30128](https://jira.nuxeo.com/browse/NXP-30128)

-### Allow configuration of Signature Algorithm for SAML
+### Allow Configuration of Signature Algorithm for SAML

 We can now configure the digest algorithm used for the signature with SAML.